goodwithtech/dockle/README.md

 > Do not store any secrets in Dockerfiles.

-`docker-guard` checks ENVIRONMENT variables and credential files.
+`DockerGuard` checks ENVIRONMENT variables and credential files.

 ### CIS-DI-0011: Install verified packages only